wes111/StopLight/README.md

 updates outside of this class.
 A Core Data solution would also make it easier to store multiple stoplight histories, should this become a requirement in the future.

-2.  **Date Formatting**: The date-time stamps in the app do not match the formatting specified in the requirements.
+2.  **Date Formatting**: The date-time stamps in the app do not match the format specified in the requirements.
 A date formatter should be added to the app so that the dates displayed to the user are in the correct format.